 Transcript requests must be made in writing by the student to the Office of the Registrar, Meredith College, 3800 Hillsborough St, Raleigh, NC 27607.
-The graduation and lifetime transcript fee allows up to ten transcripts per order, with an additional \$5.00 charge per additional transcript.
+For additional information about transcript requests or the transcript fee, contact the Office of the Registrar.